Stephen-Chien/Stephen-Chien.github.io/_posts/2020-12-03-HospitalLab.md

 ## County

-The county that has the most hospital beds per person is **New York County**
+The county that has the most hospital beds per person is **New York County**!

 ## Obtaining and Cleaning Dataset